 When I think of Budapest, I think of digital nomads working in coffee shops and coworking spaces.
-I also think of bachelor and bachelorette parties every weekend, especially during the warmer months!
+I also think of bachelor and bachelorette parties every weekend.
 And you cannot forget about the famous thermal spas!
-And most of all, I think of beautiful architecture on both sides of the Danube River that make up the beautiful city.
+And most of all, I think of the beautiful architecture on both sides of the Danube River that make up Budapest.

 Want to read this post later?
 Pin it on your Pinterest board!

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.